 Our Detox Program can be a highly effective start to any recovery.
 It is also a great introduction to the kind of long-term, comprehensive, outpatient treatment offered at Master Center.
 Our hope is that every Detox Patient will decide to stay in treatment until they achieve the level of recovery that can last a lifetime.

 According to the U.S. Department of Health and Human Services, nearly 2 million Americans now suffer from opioid use disorder.
 Young lives are continually lost as the overdose rate continues to climb, clearly worsened by the Covid-19 Pandemic.
 Most of all, overdose is only the dramatic tip of the misery caused by addiction all over the world, for patients and their families.
 If you find yourself in a situation like this, know that you are not alone.

 You should not wait to seek professional help.
 Our knowledgeable doctors and compassionate staff will provide you with the treatment you need to achieve sobriety.
 We offer medication and other resources that you may use to break the dangerous cycle of addiction.

 Our team has over 100 years of combined experience; we are equipped to help any patient regardless of the severity of their addiction.
-We combine the most up-to-date, evidence based treatment tools with a great respect for the accumulated wisdom of the Recovery Community.
+We combine the most up-to-date, evidence-based treatment tools with great respect for the accumulated wisdom of the Recovery Community.

-We are expert in managing the withdrawal from every habit forming drug known to be abused in our region.
+We are experts in managing the withdrawal from every habit-forming drug known to be abused in our region.
 We also expertly utilize Suboxone, Vivitrol, and Sublocade to prevent a relapse to heroin dependency as part of our comprehensive medication-assisted treatment program.